A balanced diet for preschool children

 • Drinking enough water and limiting salt intake.

-The groups of products presented in the pyramid are:
+Product groups presented in the pyramid

 It should be added that from all product groups we should always choose those that are lean, and limit products containing large amounts of cholesterol, e.g. offal and isomers of trans-unsaturated fatty acids - confectionery, pastry, hard margarines, chips, fast food.